tomfyfe85/CV/README.md

 <a href="https://apfrecords.co.uk/albums/folklore-myths-and-legends-of-the-brothers-keg">The Brothers Keg </a>
 <br>
 <a href="https://stubb.bandcamp.com/"> Stubb </a> <br>
+I'm a avid practitioner of meditation and yoga and I am a new student to the art of qijong. <br>
-I also love pizza, checkout out my Instagram page here! <br>
+I love cooking low and slow BBQ and I also love pizza, checkout out my pizza review page here on Instagram! <br>
 <a href="https://www.instagram.com/turtle_power_pizza_review">
 Turtle Power Pizza Review <a/>